 12.1 General Warranty.

 Contractor represents and warrants that it is and will be at all times fully qualified and capable of performing the Work to complete the Facility in accordance with the terms of this Agreement.
-Contractor warrants that all services provided and procedures followed by Contractor hereunder shall be in accordance with the manufacturer or vendors’ warranty requirements, GAEP and all requirements of this Agreement.
-Contractor warrants that the Facility shall be designed, engineered and constructed to meet the requirements of this Agreement so that the Facility will be capable of operating in accordance with GAEP and the technical requirements of this Agreement.
+Contractor warrants that all services provided and procedures followed by Contractor hereunder shall be in accordance with the manufacturers' or vendors’ warranty requirements, GAEP and all requirements of this Agreement.
+Contractor warrants that the New Facility shall be designed, engineered and constructed to meet the requirements of this Agreement so that the Facility will be capable of operating in accordance with GAEP and the technical requirements of this Agreement.
+Contractor's warranty in respect of the Work on the Existing Facility is limited to the warranty of the Equipment suppliers and Subcontractors in relation to such Work.

 12.2 Warranty Period.